u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/reports.rst

 .. image:: reports/revenue-KPIs-report.png
   :align: center
-  :alt: Revenue KPIs report in Odoo Subscriptions
+  :alt: Revenue KPIs report in Thrive Bureau ERP Subscriptions

 The example below shows the *Monthly Recurring Revenue* detailed report.
 At the moment, there is no data, which is the typical scenario for a new business.
 But, as your company grows over the months,